 The History of First-Centenary United Methodist Church is the story of two churches: Centenary Methodist Church and First Methodist Church.
 These two congregations played prominent roles in the civic and spiritual life of Chattanooga for more than a century and merged to form one church, believing that together they could serve God in the community in a more effective way.

-After the Civil War, the congregations of each church grew in size and influence.
-In the next 100 years, each built and outgrew several buildings.
-Both churches were sensitive to the needs of the less fortunate in the community.
+As the two congregations began growing in size and influence in the late 1800s, both were also sensitive to the needs of the less fortunate in the community.
 Centenary supplied the first city missionary and was instrumental in beginning the Methodist Neighborhood Centers and Asbury Center at Oak Manor.
-Impetus for a Goodwill organization came from First Methodist; and both churches gave assistance to the Traveler's Aid Society and the Florence Crittenton Home.
+Impetus for a Goodwill organization came from First Methodist, and both churches gave assistance to the Traveler's Aid Society and the Florence Crittenton Home.

 In 1911, the two churches initiated a movement toward unification of the branches of the Methodist church that had withdrawn from the parent church.
 On May 10, 1939, the Methodist Episcopal Church, the Methodist Episcopal Church South and the Methodist Protestant Church became one great church: The Methodist Church.

-After the Civil War, the congregations of each church grew in size and influence.
-In the next 100 years, each built and outgrew several buildings.
-Both churches were sensitive to the needs of the less fortunate in the community.
+As the two congregations began growing in size and influence in the late 1800s, both were also sensitive to the needs of the less fortunate in the community.
 Centenary supplied the first city missionary and was instrumental in beginning the Methodist Neighborhood Centers and Asbury Center at Oak Manor.
-Impetus for a Goodwill organization came from First Methodist; and both churches gave assistance to the Traveler's Aid Society and the Florence Crittenton Home.
+Impetus for a Goodwill organization came from First Methodist, and both churches gave assistance to the Traveler's Aid Society and the Florence Crittenton Home.

 In 1911, the two churches initiated a movement toward unification of the branches of the Methodist church that had withdrawn from the parent church.
 On May 10, 1939, the Methodist Episcopal Church, the Methodist Episcopal Church South and the Methodist Protestant Church became one great church: The Methodist Church.